bcohenboulakia/nbworkshop/README.md

 Note: In order to avoid useless conversions, `.ipynb_checkpoints` directories should be added to `.gitignore`.

-### Branches

-Branches are specfic to the Github integration.
-One can create as many branches as needed, but only two branches are used by _nbworkshop_ for generating student notebooks:
- * The `main` branch is the one that triggers conversions.
-It contains the corrected versions and the necessary resources.
-It can also contain other materiels, which is ignored.
- * The `Students` branch is generated automatically.
-Its content must not be modified, as it is fully rewritten each time a conversion occurs.
-It contains the same content (including subdirectories structure) as the directories monitored in `main` branch, except that solutions are removed from the Notebooks, whether for code or for questions in the text.
-If an original Notebook's filename ends with the configured `tutor_postfix`, this postfix is replaced by `student_postfix` in the converted Notebook's filename.
-If the original name does not end with `tutor_postfix`, the `student_postfix` is simply appended to the base name.
-No additional characters (such as underscores or spaces) are inserted automatically; the exact format is entirely determined by the postfix values set in the configuration.
+### zip archive and attached files

-For each notebook, a zip archive can be generated automatically and added in the `ZIP` subdirectory of each directory containing converted Notebooks.
+For each processed notebook, if zip archives are to be generated (see the _Configuration_ section above), they are added in the `ZIP` subdirectory of each directory containing converted Notebooks.
 Each archive contains one Notebook and all embedded files.
 These files must be referenced directly in the global metadata of the notebook, as a list associated with the key `"attached_files"`.
 Example:
 ```json
 "attached_files": [
 	"picture1.png",